hyperkarmic/nvim-tmux-dotfiles/vim-notes.md

 68:    :e! ======> returns to last save point
 69: 138;141y - yanks the range - and moves cursor to 138!!
 70: /[^t]hoice/
-71:0put\_ --- puts line at top - has to be long form...
+71:0put_ --- puts line at top - has to be long form...
 72: :.-5 -alternative form of relative syntax
 73:ci" and ci( always get their man (pair!!O!!!)
 74:ctrl t in terminal gives a scrollable cli list of abailable files!!!!
 75:Ctrl+K on nvim tree gives files size and full path!!!
-76:Highlight using vi\[ etc and breaking out with esc takes you to the end of the block!!!:w
+76:Highlight using vi[ etc and breaking out with esc takes you to the end of the block!!!:w
-77: YIB YAB YI&lt; YA> YI{ etc are psychic :) - but not in VS code :(
+77: YIB YAB YI< YA> YI{ etc are psychic :) - but not in VS code :(
 78: :20 norm Vp - how to paste a line to a line!
 79:shift l/h jumps between buffers!!!!
 80: q: in normal mode or ctrl-r in command gives  used command list!!!
 81: :30t. - paste line 30 under present line
-82: /\\%Vfoobar - how to search in visual selection only!!!
+82: /\%Vfoobar - how to search in visual selection only!!!
 83: ctrl w + n = new window at bottom
 84: ctrl -w s  open second window on present file
 85: ctrl + alt + y deletes lines in vscode!!!
 86: ctrl-V + J joins lines en mass!!!!
 87: DAP and CAP etc follow a similar pattern to shift - {} jumps!!
 88:shift A and shift I are easily forgotten....
-89: \[[ and ]]  are alternatives for the gg/G commands!
+89: [[ and ]]  are alternatives for the gg/G commands!
 90: gp --- pastes item and puts cursor on line underneath....
 91: :sp and :vsp are the shortcuts for split!!!and work in VSCode too!
 92: ctrl e + y (move by line cursorless)